WHALE WATCHING IN CAPE VERDE

-Although Boa Vista and Sal are considered the best islands for whale watching, it is sometimes possible to see them off other islands in the Cape Verde archipelago.
+Although Boa Vista is considered the best island for whale watching, it is sometimes possible to see them off other islands in the Cape Verde archipelago.
 The island of Maio is one such location.
-The ideal property is situated in Vila Do Maio in Stella Maris Village, where they can sometimes be seen directly from the terrace.
+The ideal property is situated in Vila Do Maio in Stella Maris Village, where they can sometimes be seen directly from the pool terrace.

 Boat trips to see whales will normally last between 2 and 3 hours and are to some extent governed by the weather.
 Day trips (7 hours) are also available.
 Sea Adventures Boa Vista organise tours out of Sal Rei on Boa Vista.

 Dolphins are also regularly seen along side the boat and this can be bat any time of the year.

 We work with Sea Adventures on the island of Boa Vista.

 Humpback whales are the main species found around Cape Verde, but others such as Pilot whales or Sperm whales are also seen occasionally.
 They will normally travel in small groups of two or three, known as pods.